hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/__init__.md

 - Replace the `mocked_response` with data returned by your actual API call.
 If possible, mock the appropriate methods of `AliexpressApi` using `unittest.mock` or a similar library.
 - Make sure the `models` module exists and the `Product` model (or whatever model you're using) is defined correctly.

-This significantly improved example demonstrates a practical and robust approach to testing the `AliexpressApi` class, focusing on mocking, exception handling, and edge cases.
+This significantly improved example demonStartes a practical and robust approach to testing the `AliexpressApi` class, focusing on mocking, exception handling, and edge cases.
 Remember to adjust the tests based on the actual structure and functionality of your code.
 Remember to install the `pytest` library if you don't have it already: `pip install pytest`